catkeeper1/msdemo-documents/src/main/resources/markdown/programming_guide/programming_guide.md

 It may transform the data that is retrieved from Services into a format that can be understood by the caller (such as an browser based frontend application).
 Usually, Controllers accept request or generate response in JSON format(except for the scenarios that need to handle binary data.
 Such as file upload, generate PDF).
 * Services - Services are used to implement business logic.
-It call other Services, Repositories or Daos to manipulate data in DB.
+It call other Services, Repositories or DAOs to manipulate data in DB.
 Transaction control should be done in this layer.
 * Repositories - Spring data is used in this project.
-Compare with traditional Daos, Spring data can save effort if developer just need some simple DB access method.
+Compare with traditional DAOs, Spring data can save effort if developer just need some simple DB access method.
 For example, Spring data can provide repositories with default CRUD method for one entity.
 Developer do not need to code any implementation.
 Spring data also can generate implementation for simple query method for one entity by parsing method names.
 Developer just need to define that method in repositories interface.
 Spring data repositories only can be used to do DB access for one entity only.
-* Daos - In some scenarios, complicated DB access is needed for some reasons.
+* DAOs - In some scenarios, complicated DB access is needed for some reasons.
 For example, some query functions may have performance issue if "join table" is not used.
-In these scenarios, Daos will be used.
-Daos are used to handle the scenario that need cross-table or cross-entity DB access.
+In these scenarios, DAOs will be used.
+DAOs are used to handle the scenario that need cross-table or cross-entity DB access.
 * Entities - JPA(Implemented with Hibernate) is used for DB access in this project.
 All DB access should be done through JPA entity except for some special scenarios.
 For example, an legacy store procedure must be reused becauuse it is too expensive to rebuild it in java.
 In this case, developer should call JPA EntityManager to access that store procedure.
 Developer should never by pass JPA(anyway, multiple technologies for one purpose is always not good for application maintenance) until something really cannot be done with JPA or it will cause other issues.
-Please note that, Services, Repositories, Daos and Entities are belong to the M layer of MVC pattern.
+Please note that, Services, Repositories, DAOs and Entities are belong to the M layer of MVC pattern.
 * Service Forms - In some cases, there are many input fields for one transaction.
 For example, 10 fields need to be input to create an order.
 It is not a good practise to define those 10 fields as parameters for methods in Controllers and Services.
 An Service Form should be defined for these 10 fields and use this Service Form as parameters for methods